National Assembly of the Republic of Serbia / Activities / Activity details

 The Municipality of Subotica, the National Council of the Hungarian Ethnic Minority in Serbia, and the Union of Vojvodina Hungarians jointly organised events in Serbia to mark the 50th anniversary of the Hungarian revolution; in one of these, Mr Markovic and Ms Szili, together with Vojvodina and local officials, laid wreaths at the memorial plaque in Palic’s Great Park, and addressed those present.

-• 10.00 - representatives of opposition parliamentary groups meet with the European Commissioner for Enlargement (National Assembly House, 13 Nikola Pasic Square, hall 2)
+11.00 - sitting of the Committee on Labour, Social Issues, Social Inclusion and Poverty Reduction (National Assembly House, 13 Nikola Pasic Square, hall 2)